zhoulaifu/24_cse215_fall/README.md

 - **D:** [63, 67)
 - **F:** [0, 63)

+# Force Majeure in Our Policies

+Force majeure in our policies includes, but is not limited to, documented illness or family emergencies.
+A documented hospital visit alone is not sufficient to justify force majeure.
+The doctor's note must clearly state the reason for the absence and the recommended period of absence.

+# Attendance Policy

+- Attendance will be checked irregularly.
+- Arriving late will count as half attendance.
+"Late" is defined as arriving after the attendance check has been completed.
+After the attendance check, the TA/Instructor will mark any absences.
+- Excuses are granted only in cases of force majeure.
+See the definition above for "force majeure."
+- In the event of discrepancies between the signed attendance sheet and actual physical presence, names will be called.
+Students involved may be addressed privately.
+- In accordance with Korean law, more than 20% absence will result in an automatic F grade.

 # Grading Policy

 - Grading will be conducted by both the TAs and the Instructor.
 - Factual errors in grades will be corrected.
 - Non-factual grade disputes will not be considered.
 - Plagiarism, including the use of AI-generated solutions for homework, will result in a grade of 0 and will be reported.
+Students involved may be addressed privately.
 - Typewritten submissions are recommended; illegible handwriting may result in a grade of 0.

+# Late Homework Policy

-- Late homework will not be accepted.
-Assignments submitted after the deadline are generally not permissible.
-If you have a valid reason for late submission, promptly communicate with the course instructor and provide necessary supporting documents.
-Please note that once homework solutions have been released, no submissions will be accepted under any circumstances.
+Late homework will not be accepted.
+Assignments submitted after the deadline are only permissible in cases of force majeure.
+See above for the definition of "force majeure."
+Once homework solutions have been released, no submissions will be accepted under any circumstances.

+# Email Policy

+- Please include **[CSE215]** in the subject line for all course-related email communication with the instructor.
+- Use the instructor's SUNY Korea email address (see above) whenever possible.
+- You can expect a reply within 48 hours.
+If you do not receive a response within this timeframe, kindly send a reminder.
+- Emails without **[CSE215]** in the subject line may be missed.

 # Disability Support Services (DSS) Statement

 If you have a physical, psychological, medical or learning disability that may impact your course work, please contact  One-Stop Service Center, Academic Building A201, (82) 32-626-1117.
 They will determine with you what accommodations, if any, are necessary and appropriate.
 All information and documentation is confidential.